alexmojaki/instant_api/README.md

 }
 ```

-and the HTTP status code will be 404 (as specified by the `http_code` argument) if a method path is used, or 200 if the central JSON-RPC endpoint is used.
+The HTTP status code depends on which flavour of the API you use - see [this section](#http-status-codes).

-### Attaching methods
+## Attaching methods

 Instances of `InstantAPI` can be called with functions, classes, or arbitrary objects to add methods to the API.
-For functions and classes, the `InstantAPI` can be used as a decorators to call it.
+For functions and classes, the instance can be used as a decorator to call it.

 Decorating a single function adds it as an API method, as you'd expect.
 The function itself should not be a method of a class, since there is no way to provide the first argument `self`.